UESENPAI/uesenpai/README.md

 # Greetings 👋
 This is a personal Git repository.
-Thank you for visiting, but there is nothing to display at the moment.
+Thank you for visiting, but there is nothing to show you.

 ## Languages
 ![Korean](https://img.shields.io/badge/Korean-Native-green?style=for-the-badge)